Charlie Chaplin Filmography Continued

 Austin who tells him jokes, borrows money, then invites him for a

-with the money he's borrowed.
+borrowed.
 The bond of love is represented by

 Charlie